 Who is developing all the features then?

 Due to the way the programmer’s ranking system works, an average company will have a big crowd of inexperienced people and very few who can tackle complex problems.
 For this reason, the vast majority of software is written by the ones who are still learning the ropes.

 How much do “Wet behind the ears” programmers really know?
 Not a whole lot and that shows up in the quality of our software.
 Sure, the experienced programmers will take care of the design problems, but that is not going to save your bacon if the implementation of a great design is terrible.

 If you want to produce a high quality software, you also need enough experienced people in the trenches that are not merely delegating the orders from the ivory tower.
 How many times have you encountered a big ball of complicated code that could be drastically simplified if only the developers knew their development environment better?
 There is more than one way to skin a cat, but some approaches are just better than others.

 But, wait!
 How do you know what works and what doesn’t?
 Well, you sort of have to build the intuition and the only way to build it is by programming a lot.
-You can’t really learn that by reading random articles like this one, since you have to get your hands dirty before you internalize the lessons that you have read about.
+You can’t really learn that by reading thought pieces, since you have to get your hands dirty before you internalize the lessons that you have read about.

 Nobody knows what the real numbers look like, but you can sort of judge based on what you see around you.
 Especially, if you are an interviewer you directly experience how the job market looks like (although it also depends on how glamorous your company is.
 Well known companies will attract better people).